open-ephys/liboni/drivers/README.md

   for FPGA Accelerators is a simple framework for communicating data from a host CPU to a FPGA via a PCI Express bus.

-Each driver is subject to its own, potentially different. license.
+Each driver is subject to its own, potentially different, license.
 Please check individual folders for details.